jontromanab/sq_grasp/sq_fitting/README.md

 The workspace takes 6 parameters -x, +x, -y, +y, -z, +z which are defined in the camera frame ( Special attention should be provided while using the package where the camera is connected to the robot. ~~The parameters are in world frame.~~ **Parameters are in camera frame**)

+3. Setup segmentation parameters
+The pacakge relies on LCCP (Local Convexity connected pathes) segmentation for segmenting objects in dense clutter.
+After the table plane is removed, the objects on the table are clustered into individual objects.
+Most of the parameters are for supervoxel and lccp segmentation.
+The extra parameters are **zmin, zmax** and **th_points**